microsoft/nni/docs/en_US/HowToImplementTrainingService.md

 ![](../img/trialkeeper.jpg)

 When users submit a trial job to cloud platform, they should wrap their trial command into TrialKeeper, and start a TrialKeeper process in cloud platform.
+Notice that TrialKeeper use restful server to communicate with TrainingService, users should start a restful server in local machine to receive metrics sent from TrialKeeper.
+The source code about restful server could be found in `nni/src/nni_manager/training_service/common/clusterJobRestServer.ts`.
+TrialKeeper could collect trial job metrics and log content, and send them back to Training Service.

+## Reference

+For more information about how to debug nni code, please [refer](HowToDebug.md).
+The guide line of how to contribute, please [refer](CONTRIBUTING).